Milorad Janjuš

-Milorad Janjuš (Serbian Cyrillic: Милорад Јањуш; born 15 July 1982) is a Serbian footballer who plays as a striker and manager of third League of Serbia club OFK Becej 1918.
+Milorad Janjuš (Serbian Cyrillic: Милорад Јањуш; born 15 July 1982) is a Serbian retired footballer who played as a striker.
+In 2024 he was manager of third League of Serbia club OFK Becej 1918.

 Playing career

 Early career

 Janjuš started his professional career at Novi Sad from 2007.
 In 2008, he left on loan to FK Spartak Zlatibor Voda.
 As part of the agreement, Zlatibor Voda have an option to sign him permanently at the end of the season 2010.

 Spartak Zlatibor Voda

 After an impressive season with Novi Sad, Janjuš transferred to Zlatibor Voda for the 2009–10 season.
 He scored first goal for the club on 5 December 2009, against FK Smederevo.
 After the 2009–10 season finished, he joined Pakhtakor on loan.

 Pakhtakor Tashkent

 In February 2010, Janjuš joined Uzbek League club Pakhtakor Tashkent on loan for an initial short period of month, which also under a contract of Zlatibor Voda.
 He made three appearances for the club, and returned to Zlatibor Voda on May when his contract expired.